- Brand name

 - Vaginal thrush – sore and itchy vagina and/or discharge

-Tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after stopping treatment with OZCEF:
+Tell your doctor immediately if you notice any of the following, particularly if they occur several weeks after stopping treatment with OZCEF:

 - severe abdominal cramps or stomach cramps